-Join Scott Simpson for an in-depth discussion in this video What you need to know before continuing, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video What you need to know before continuing, part of Learning Bash Scripting.

 You'll be extending that knowledge into creating multi-line scripts.
 If you're already familiar with programming, you should have a pretty easy time of following along.
 If not don't worry.
 If you get stuck with any of the general programming concepts that I'll be talking about pause this course and jump over to Simon Allerdice's Foundations of Programming: Fundamentals course here on lynda.com.
 Though he uses java script to show basic programming concepts, most of the concepts will apply here with bash, even if it looks a little different.
 And remember, if you're unclear on what a particular command is, you've already got a reference right at your finger tips with the man command.

 Just type MAN followed by the command you want more information about and you'll dive right into the system's reference manual.
 You can even use MAN BASH to read about Bash itself.
 I'll be using a terminal session connected to Ubuntu 12.04 Server running on a DigitalOcean Droplet.
 I recommend DigitalOcean if you want to get up and running with a Linux instance easily and don't want to deal with setting up a virtual machine of your own.
 And I'll be using the nano text editor.
 Nano does some handy syntax highlighting, it's light weight and it's pretty easy to use.
 Feel free to use your favorite plain text editor, like vim, or emacs if you like.